judsonlmoore/judsonlmoore.com/_posts/travel/destinations/usa/2017-03-03-top-10-american-cities-living-without-car.markdown

 ---
 title:			Top 10 American Cities for Living Without a Car in 2017
 date:			2017-03-03 19:22:04 Z
 categories:		Lifestyle
-tags: living without a car
+tags:			living without a car, ranking, report, top 10, transportation, walking
-  - ranking
-  - report
-  - top 10
-  - transportation
-  - walking
 author:			judsonlmoore
 excerpt:		Living without a car is the new American dream established by Millennials seeking a more efficient life.
 Here are the top cities where dreams come true.
 layout:			post
+image:			../assets/images/

 ---